-The Icelandic Lighthouse Society, a grass-roots society on Icelandic coastal culture, was founded in 2003.
+The Icelandic Lighthouse Society, named Vitafélagið, is a grass-roots society on Icelandic coastal culture.
+It was founded in 2003.
 Its goal is to increase people‘s awareness and knowledge of the Icelandic lighthouses as well as other important cultural treasures that are on or close to the coastline.

 The Lighthouse Society has promoted the value and importance of the Icelandic coastal culture by utilizing every opportunity to draw attention to its diversity and to point out the opportunities that it offers.
 The coastal culture is closely interwoven with the history of the country.
 People have utilized the wealth found in the ocean in a myriad of ways through all ages from the time of settlement in the 9th century.
 The ocean has been used as a source of food but also for other purposes.
 Fish-skin was used for shoemaking and fish-oil was used for light.
 The utilization of the ocean catch is in many ways similar today.
 Today, young artists and designers turn fish-skin into leather that is used for designing fashionable shoes and clothing, and the products from the sea are transferred into medicine and cosmetics.